WQARF | Los Reales Landfill - History

 Site History

-2020: Approximately 36.1 million gallons of water was treated, 1.5 pounds of PCE and 0.5 pounds of TCE were removed.
+2020: Approximately 36.1 million gallons of water were treated, and 1.5 pounds of PCE and 0.5 pounds of TCE were removed.

-2019: Approximately 37.8 million gallons of water was treated, 1.5 pounds of PCE and 0.6 pounds of TCE were removed.
-A RAP modification is no longer being pursued by COT and operations will continue as planned.
+2019: Approximately 37.8 million gallons of water were treated, and 1.5 pounds of PCE and 0.6 pounds of TCE were removed.
+A Remedial Action Plan (RAP) modification is no longer being pursued by the City of Tucson (COT) and operations will continue as planned.

-2017: In October the decision to incorporate the VRP site into WQARF was made and all future investigations and reporting for SWDA will be included as part of the WQARF Site.
-Approximately 45.4 million gallons of groundwater was treated, 1.62 pounds of PCE was removed, and 0.61 pounds of TCE was removed.
+2017: In October the decision to incorporate the Voluntary Remediation Program (VRP) site into WQARF was made and all future investigations and reporting for the Southwest Disposal Area (SWDA) will be included as part of the WQARF Site.
+Approximately 45.4 million gallons of groundwater were treated, and 1.62 pounds of PCE, and 0.61 pounds of TCE were removed.

 2016: COT obtained access for the third well and installed the groundwater well in May.
-Approximately 50.25 million gallons of groundwater was treated, 2.16 pounds of PCE was removed, and 0.83 pounds of TCE was removed.
+Approximately 50.25 million gallons of groundwater was treated, 2.16 pounds of PCE were removed, and 0.83 pounds of TCE were removed.

 2015: COT obtained access for and installed two of the three groundwater wells needed for tracking stability or shrinkage of the PCE groundwater plume (which is needed to support COT’s proposed RAP modification).